Winter Driving: Make Safety a Priority

 Motorists of passenger vehicles are recommended to travel about two seconds behind the nearest car in front of them.
-Because fleet vehicles tend to be larger and typically carry cargo, drivers should increase their following distance to three or four seconds.
-They should also be sure to give plenty of room to snow plow trucks.
+Fleet drivers should double that distance to at least three to four seconds since vehicles are typically larger and heavier, Also be sure to make room for snow plow trucks.

 Operate at Lower Speeds

 Part of being a professional driver is adapting to weather conditions.
 Staying at or even below the speed limit when roads are icy will allow for the extra time it takes to come to a stop and keep better control.